unibo-spe/spe-slides/content/09-containerization/_index.md

 - __No isolation__ between the container and the host
     + the container uses the host's networking facilities _directly_

-- The main consequence is that the container will be assigned with the __same IP address as the host__
+- The main consequence is that the container will be assigned the __same IP address as the host__
     + the layer-4 ports used by the container are __also busy__ for the host
         * high __collision__ probability